eshikapathak/Portfolio-Optimization-RL/README.md

 - **Risk Controller**: For more details, refer to the paper available at [Combining Reinforcement Learning and Barrier Functions for Adaptive Risk Management in Portfolio Optimization](https://arxiv.org/pdf/2306.07013).

 Our project video can be found [here](https://arxiv.org/abs/2111.09395).
-The backtest statistics for each experiment performed can be found [here](https://docs.google.com/spreadsheets/d/1_DgW1Ay-nlSGrObAt36V2PDHxxkHzjGv2gQQa5tzg_I/edit?usp=sharing).
+The models, model result files, plots, and backtest statistics for each experiment performed can be found [here](https://docs.google.com/spreadsheets/d/1_DgW1Ay-nlSGrObAt36V2PDHxxkHzjGv2gQQa5tzg_I/edit?usp=sharing).